 Up to 20% of epithelial ovarian cancers are thought to be the result of inheriting a faulty gene from either your mother’s or father’s side of the family.

 Many women who have ovarian cancer or who have a relative with ovarian cancer want to find out if the cancer may be hereditary.
-Click through below to find more information about:
+Click through below to find more information.

 Most women diagnosed with ovarian cancer do not have a history of ovarian cancer in their family.
 However, some women’s family history of ovarian cancer can increase their risk of developing the disease.
-You may have a family history by chance or because you have inherited a faulty gene that will increase your risk.
-Your family history of ovarian cancer may be strong if:
+You may have a family history by chance or because you have inherited a faulty gene that increases your risk of developing cancer.
+You are considered to have a strong family history of cancer if you have two or more close relatives on the same side of the family (father’s or mother’s relatives) who have or had cancer and one of the following applies:

-- You have Ashkenazi Jewish ancestors (who have a higher incidence of BRCA mutations than the general population).
+- You have Ashkenazi Jewish ancestry (who have a higher incidence of BRCA mutations than the general population); or

 - Your own cancer was diagnosed at an early age, or you have had more than one type of cancer.